pvarki/Docusaurus-docs/docs/dev/contributing/01-the-stack.md

 title: "01-The Stack"
 ---

-### Core problem not to bring Soldiers an app that can do X, Y or Z - but to get soldiers using any app at all so that it withstands reality.
+> Core problem is not to bring Soldiers an app that can do X, Y or Z - but to get soldiers using any app at all so that it withstands reality.
+>

-Real warfare requires a capability to improvisate, and capability to avoid any single point of failure.
+> Real warfare requires a capability to improvisate, and capability to avoid any single point of failure.

-Thus we create a stack which:
+Because of this, we create a stack which:

 * Each user group uses their own decentralized server, with still strong and easy data sharing & collaboration capabilities.
 * Each user group can add and manage their users by themselves, as they know best who they need, who's in and who needs to be get their access revoked.
 * Is highly automated, meets security requirements and lacks extensive foreplanning and other prequisities, as well as extensive support to operate.

-## Core Stack - Enabling delivery of Software to Soldiers
+### Core Stack - Enabling delivery of Software to Soldiers

 > **Order App** - Order decentralized servers to your user group, by yourselves.
 >